Lothar von Trotha: Genocide of Herero and Nama

-This proclamation is to be read to the troops at roll-call, with the addition that the unit that catches a captain will also receive the appropriate reward, and that the shooting at women and children is to be understood as shooting above their heads, so as to force them to run [away].
-I assume absolutely that this proclamation will result in taking no more male prisoners, but will not degenerate into atrocities against women and children.
-The latter will run away if one shoots at them a couple of times.
-The troops will remain conscious of the good reputation of the German soldier.

 Trotha defended his policies later in his life.
 "It was and is my policy to use force with terrorism and even brutality."
 An undisclosed German soldier was reported to have said of the massacres "...the death rattle of the dying and the shrieks of the mad...they echo in the sublime stillness of infinity."
 Trotha's tactics were in marked distinction to that of the Herero leaders, who were, in the main, careful to ensure that only soldiers were attacked.

-Trotha's methods caused a public outcry which led the Imperial Chancellor Bernhard von Bülow to ask William II, German Emperor, to relieve Trotha of his command.
+Trotha's methods caused public outcry, which led the Imperial Chancellor Bernhard von Bülow to ask Emperor Wilhelm II to relieve Trotha of his command.
 This, however, was too late to help the Herero, as the few survivors had been herded into concentration camps and used as labour for German businesses, where many died of overwork, malnutrition or disease.
 Prior to the uprisings, there were estimated to be 80,000 Herero.
 The 1911 census records 15,000.

 Trotha's troops also routed the Nama.
-On 22 April 1905 he sent a message to the Nama, suggesting they surrender, and mentioning the fate of the Herero.
+On 22 April 1905 he sent a message to the Nama, suggesting they surrender, and mentioning the fate of the Herero:

 Approximately 10,000 Nama died during the fighting, the remaining 9,000 were confined to concentration camps.

 On 2 November 1905, Trotha was awarded the Pour le Mérite for his services in Africa.
 17 days later, Lothar von Trotha returned to Germany, and was retired in the next year.
 In 1910 he was given the character of a General of the Infantry.
 Trotha died of typhoid fever (bilious fever) on 31 March 1920 in Bonn.